-Applies to: Power BI SaaS, Power BI Desktop, Power BI Embedded, Power BI Premium
+Applies to: Power BI SaaS, Power BI Desktop, Power BI Premium, Power BI Embedded Analytics, Power BI Mobile

 Power BI is an online software service (SaaS, or Software as a Service) offering from Microsoft that lets you easily and quickly create self-service Business Intelligence dashboards, reports, datasets, and visualizations.
 With Power BI, you can connect to many different data sources, combine and shape data from those connections, then create reports and dashboards that can be shared with others.

 The world is rapidly changing; organizations are going through an accelerated digital transformation, and we are seeing a massive increase in remote working, increased customer demand for online services, and increased use of advanced technologies in operations and business decision-making.
 And all of this is powered by the cloud.

 As the transition to the cloud has changed from a trickle to a flood, and with the new, exposed surface area that comes with it, more and more companies are asking How secure is my data in the cloud? and What end-to-end protection is available to prevent my sensitive data from leaking?
 And for the BI platforms that often handle some of the most strategic information in the enterprise, these questions are doubly important.